 - Racing leather suit : Sector 9 Bomber race suit (check eBay before you buy this !)

-As a mature and intelligent person, you should take appropriate precautions before you start riding on your longboard, to make this awesome sport as risky (or risk-free) as riding a bike.
+As an intelligent person, you should take appropriate precautions before you start riding on your longboard, to make this awesome sport as risky (or risk-free) as riding a bike.

 For one thing, make sure your longboard is of decent quality and well suited for your riding style.
 For example, if you’re cruising long distance, you should have big grippy wheels that can roll over small obsctacles and cracks, not stopping you in your track and sending you flying in the air.